We’re finishing our Verona travel series with a breakdown of the fundamentals of exploring one of Europe’s most romantic cities. Today’s post reviews:

 Combine these with our other Verona posts for all the insight you need for a lovely 48-hours (or more!) in this amazing city.

 A special thanks to Sara and Virginia of Verona tour provider Romeo and Juliet Guide for their input on this series.
+And, make sure to use our Verona tour special!

 How to get to Verona